Confirming lensed-quasar candidates with DESI and P200 spectroscopy I. 14 lensed quasars and 8 lensed galaxies: Results

 \subsubsection{HSC J0921+0444}

 This is a galaxy-scale strong lens.
 Two DESI spectra yield lens and source redshifts of $z_d=0.5873$ and $z_s=1.5672$, respectively.
 The lensed source appears compact and blue, while the lens is a typical yellow early-type (elliptical) galaxy.
+However, the source redshift from DESI pipeline seems not reliable since there is only a single $O_{\mathrm[II]}$ line is detected (see J0921+0444 panel of Fig.\,\ref{fig:lgal_spec}).